maialenz/WetPaws/README.md

 ---

 ## ACKNOWLEDGEMENTS

+- To my mentor Rohit Sharma for all the time spent on giving me tips, advise, suggestions and sharing your great knowledge to create a better project than I would have expected.
+Thank you very much!

 - To Scott from Tutor support for trying to give me ideas on how to create a solution to send the user feedback once they sent the form.